notJust-dev/notjustdev/content/posts/2022-04-11-how-to-publish-expo-react-native-app-to-google-play-store/index.md

 Once the download is finished, you can close the pop-up and **Google Cloud Platform** dashboard.
 In the **Google Play Console** dashboard, close the pop-up by clicking **Done** and you should see your new service account under **Service Accounts** tab. _If you don't see it, try reloading the page_

 Our last step is to grant the access to this service account.
-To do that simply click **Grant access** button near your newly created service account, in the next page simply click **Invite user** button in the bottom right corner and in the pop-up confirm the invite by clicking **Send invite**.
+To do that simply click **Grant access** button near your newly created service account, in the next page simply click **Invite user** button in the bottom-right corner and in the pop-up confirm the invite by clicking **Send invite**.
 ![Grant Access](./service-account.png)

 ## Creating Expo Account

 We will need an expo account to use **Expo Application Services**.
-So, to create your expo account go to their [website](https://expo.dev), click **Sign Up** button in the top right corner and complete the registration process.
+So, to create your expo account go to their [website](https://expo.dev), click **Sign Up** button in the top-right corner and complete the registration process.
 After that, confirm your email address, and we are ready to go!

 ## Creating First Build